-- 1.2 "Articles" means these Articles of Incorporation of the Corporation, as amended from time to time. - 1.3 "Asset Transfer" means a sale, lease, exclusive license or other disposition of all or substantially all of the assets of the Corporation. - 1.4 "Board" means the Board of Directors of the Corporation. - 1.5 "Controlled Company Exemption" means, if and to the extent otherwise applicable to the Corporation, the exemptions from the Listing Standards available to any company that constitutes a "controlled company" within the meaning of the Listing Standards. - 1.6 "Disability" or "Disabled" means, with respect to a Founder, the permanent and total disability of such Founder such that such Founder is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death within 12 months or which has lasted or can be expected to last for a continuous period of not less than 12 months as determined by a licensed medical practitioner jointly selected by a majority of the Independent Directors and such Founder.
-If such Founder is incapable of selecting a licensed physician, then such Founder's spouse shall make the selection on behalf of such Founder, or in the absence or incapacity of such Founder, or in the absence of adult children by majority vote shall make the selection on behalf of such Founder, or in the absence of adult children of such Founder or their inability to act by majority vote, a natural person then acting as the successor trustee of a revocable living trust which was created by such Founder and which holds more shares of all classes of capital stock of the Corporation than any other revocable living trust created by such Founder shall make the selection on behalf of such Founder.
+1.2 "Articles" means these Articles of Incorporation of the Corporation, as amended from time to time.

+1.3 "Asset Transfer" means a sale, lease, exclusive license or other disposition of all or substantially all of the assets of the Corporation.

+1.4 "Board" means the Board of Directors of the Corporation.

+1.5 "Controlled Company Exemption" means, if and to the extent otherwise applicable to the Corporation, the exemptions from the Listing Standards available to any company that constitutes a "controlled company" within the meaning of the Listing Standards.

+1.6 "Disability" or "Disabled" means, with respect to a Founder, the permanent and total disability of such Founder such that such Founder is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death within 12 months or which has lasted or can be expected to last for a continuous period of not less than 12 months as determined by a licensed medical practitioner jointly selected by a majority of the Independent Directors and such Founder.
+If such Founder is incapable of selecting a licensed physician, then such Founder's spouse shall make the selection on behalf of such Founder, or in the absence or incapacity of such Founder, or in the absence of adult children by majority vote shall make the selection on behalf of such Founder or their inability to act by majority vote, a natural person then acting as the successor trustee of a revocable living trust which was created by such Founder and which holds more shares of all classes of capital stock of the Corporation than any other revocable living trust created by such Founder shall make the selection on behalf of such Founder or the such Founder, or in absence of any such successor trustee, the legal guardian or conservator of the estate of such Founder shall make the selection on behalf of such Founder.